 Five things I've learned about quoting correctly from coaching builders - part 1

-Builder Estimating and Quoting CorrectlyQuoting correctly can be especially challenging for builders who have recently started their own business.
+Quoting correctly can be especially challenging for builders who have recently started their own business.
 Common questions include:

-• How do I quote correctly
+How do I quote correctly?

-cases where a builder has underestimated the time a job has taken and lost money.
+Of course, a straightforward new home is reasonably easy to quote.
+But when it comes to renovations, larger builds and architecturally designed homes it’s a different story.
+Unique details and structural particulars can catch you out.You probably know of many cases where a builder has underestimated the time a job has taken and lost money.
 When it comes to incorrect quoting there are many variables to consider.
 For example the fitness of your team and how fast they work; the skill levels of your builders; the ability of your foreman to plan ahead; the scheduling of subcontractors; rework; wastage of materials etc. to say nothing of unexpected problems or weather interruptions.In this two part article I will share with you five tips about quoting that I’ve learned.

 1. KNOW YOUR LIMITS